 With a total land area of 84,000 km², the Republic of Austria certainly does not rank among the largest EU member states.
-However, it does stand out due to its super central location in Europe.
-Every European capital city can be reached by air in less than three hours flying time thanks to the location of Austria.
+However, it does stand out due to its central location in Europe.
+Every European capital city can be reached by air in less than three hours flying time from Vienna Airport.

 The country is not only geographically at the heart of the New Europe.
 The nation’s location at the interface of important transport routes between both North and South as well as East and West offer excellent links to the entire European transport and traffic infrastructure.

 About 2,000 kilometres of well-developed motorways and expressways, railway connections and the Danube as a waterway complemented by a dense network of flight connections ensure quick accessibility, especially to all regions in Eastern Europe.